 One way of triggering your flow state and improving your executive function is through engaging in cognitive exercise.
 This was underlined with a great TEDtalk by Paul McCarthy of cognitive kali.
 Filipino Martial Arts (kali) uses a combination of bilateral exercises while improving your cognitive and executive functions.

-In fact, the Filipino Martial Arts (kali) was used by the medical researchers of Adele Diamond Division of Developmental Cognitive Neuroscience to study the effects of physical exercises to the improvement of executive functions for children.
+In fact, the Martial Arts was used by the medical researchers of Adele Diamond Division of Developmental Cognitive Neuroscience to study the effects of physical exercises to the improvement of executive functions for children.
 The results were astounding.
-Those children who’ve undergone a 20-minute Kali session have shown more improvement and better post-test scores than children haven’t undergone Kali.
+Those children who’ve undergone as little as 20-minute sessions in Martial Arts, Dance or engaging movement based activities have shown more improvement and better post-test scores than children haven’t undergone these type of activities.
 The study had emphasized the following benefits of undergoing physical exercises in improving our executive function:

 - It enables children to overcome their perceptive problems by activating their somatosensory processing (sense of touch and perception).
 The participants were occasionally blindfolded for 15-20 minutes per session to help them improve their e proprioceptive and kinesthetic information over more common visual inputs.